- Acute trauma: fall, blow, dislocation

 - Clinical examination: mobility, stability, muscle status, functional tests

-- Imaging procedures depending on suspicion: X-ray, ultrasound, MRI, to visualize the joint, bones, soft tissues, and tendons
+- Imaging procedures depending on suspicion: X-ray, ultrasound, MRI, to visualise joint, bones, soft tissues, and tendons

 Treatment methods by Dr. Pittl – Shoulder Specialist Innsbruck